AI Content Creation Process

 The key is being specific about what you want.

 Having the right brief at this stage will make the next stages much easier.
-So I invest in best AI practices like using a multishot prompt (ie, providing mulitple examples of the exact format I want).
+So I invest in best AI practices like using a multishot prompt (ie, providing multiple examples of the exact format I want).

-This is another point to recognize the value of human editing.
 I ask for 10-15 briefs, find a few I like, and iterate with ChatGPT until I find something I like.
 I usually go back 5-10 times on the final brief, mostly based on my own personal knowledge of the subject.
 Expertise still matters.

 5. The Build: From Brief to Beautiful

 Next up, the “Brief to Post” prompt turns those ideas into actual content.
 Think clear structure, snappy anecdotes, and real data points.
-This is one of the reasons having the right brief matters so much - provide the right input and your output is much better.
+This is one of the reasons having the right brief matters so much - provide the right input and your output is much better .

 As a pro tip, nearly every time I get the first output, I find myself making a bunch of changes (via AI), and then going back to manually rewrite the intro paragraph and asking the AI to rewrite the post based on that.
 It really makes sure it sticks to my tone.